 You'll feel like you're stepping back into the Wild West when you set foot in the Fort Worth Stockyards, with its authentic wooden corrals and brick-lined streets.
 While there, you won't want to miss the "world's only twice-daily cattle drive," where the Fort Worth Herd of cattle is shepherded through the streets at 11:30 a.m. and 4:00 p.m.

 While you wait for the cows, you can try out one of the nearby steakhouses or stop by Billy Bob's, the "world's largest honky-tonk."
-If you time it right, you might even be in town for the Fort Worth Stock Show & Rodeo, a 3-week-long event teeming with bucking broncos, calf scrambles, tractor parades, and more.
-And for trivia about the Lone Star State, check out the 25 Crazy Facts About Texas.
+If you time it right, you might even be in town for the Fort Worth Stock Show & Rodeo, a three-week-long event teeming with bucking broncos, calf scrambles, tractor parades, and more.

 Utah: Go on a full moon hike in Bryce Canyon.

 During full moons, the canyons and rocky trails of Bryce Canyon take on an entirely different personality.
 To see this new side of Bryce Canyon in Utah for yourself, the park offers guided full moon tours to those visitors willing to brave the dark to catch a glimpse of the Milky Way's reflection over the darkest corners of the canyon.
 Just be sure to bring your hiking boots!

 Vermont: Get a behind-the-scenes look at Ben & Jerry's.

 Aside from long days at the beach, summer also means enjoying more than your fair share of cold sweet treats—like Ben & Jerry's ice cream.
 And there's no better vacation destination than the place where Ben & Jerry's ice cream was created: the Waterbury Factory in Vermont.